 A student must earn 67% of his cumulative attempted credits.
-The student's cumulative earned credits are divided by the student's cumulative attempted credits to determine if the student is progressing through the academic program at a pace sufficient to complete the program within the maximum time frame.
-If the number of credits earned divided by the number of credits attempted is 67% or greater, he is determined to be meeting the quantitative standard.
+Every semester, each student is evaluated to see if he has successfully earned 67% of his cumulative attempted credits.
+The student's cumulative earned credits are divided by the student's cumulative attempted credits to determine if the student is progressing through the 120 credit academic program at a pace sufficient to complete the program within the maximum time frame.
+If the number of credits earned divided by the number of credits attempted is 67% or greater, he is determined to be making satisfactory progress.